ybwdaisy/compressionapp.github.io/TERMS.md

 ## Refund

-please [contact us](mailto: ybw_daisy@163.com) for your complaints first.
+Please [contact us](mailto: ybw_daisy@163.com) for your complaints first.
 However, developers are not responsible for refunds, you are encouraged to contact Apple Support Team directly, some information could be found [here](https://support.apple.com/en-us/HT204084).

 ## Changes to This Terms of Service